Parking and Permits

 lot or roadway on either the SLO or Paso Robles (NCC) campus.

-3. Come by the Cuesta College Police Department to purchase a permit in person.
+3. Come by the Cuesta College Police Department (SLO campus only) to purchase a permit

 Cuesta College Police Department Locations: